Are Regular Gummy Bears Bad for Dogs?

 Can Dogs Eat CBD Gummy Bears?

-CBD is not toxic to your dog, but other ingredients in the gummy bear might be.
+The CBD (cannabidiol) in CBD gummy bears are not toxic to your dog, but other ingredients in the gummy bear might be.
 If it is a sugar-free gummy bear then this could cause your dog some serious problems.

 Can Dogs Get Sick from Eating Gummy Bears?